Traveling with your Four-Legged Friend

 - First and foremost, if your pet has never been in the car for more than 30 minutes, you don’t want to jump right into a 12 hour drive.
 Start by taking some time to help your pet acclimate to the car experience by going on some shorter, practice rides.
 You could even try a few short sessions of sitting in the car without ever leaving the driveway, rewarding calm behavior with treats and encouragement.
 Practice and preparation will make road trips a better experience for you and your pet.

 - Keep your pet in a seatbelt secured carrier or kennel where there is enough space to sit, stand, and turn around.
 If you choose to forgo the kennel, use a harness and secure it to a seatbelt.
 Your dog jumping into the front seat and onto your lap puts you at an increased risk of an accident.
-We like the Guardian Gear front-seat Vehicle Barrier for keeping dogs in the backseat, and you can find them at all VBSPCA locations
+We like the Guardian Gear front-seat Vehicle Barrier for keeping dogs in the backseat.

 - Pack a pet travel kit with food, a travel bowl, harness, waste bags, grooming supplies, medication, first-aid, and any travel documents.
 You might also want to have your favorite mellow music playlist ready to go, which can help calm your pet’s nerves.
 You’ll want to avoid feeding your pet within three hours of departing to reduce the risk of car sickness.
 If you know you’re pet has a tendency of becoming car sick, your vet may be able to prescribe anti-nausea medicine or sedatives.
 When planning your route, schedule time to stop for bathroom breaks every two to three hours.
 And of course, never leave your pet alone in a parked vehicle.